UKPLab/sentence-transformers/docs/sparse_encoder/training_overview.md

         # Create the Splade model
         model = SparseEncoder(modules=[mlm_transformer, splade_pooling])

-    This architecture is the default if you provide a fill-mask model architecture to SparseEncoder, so it's easier to use the shortcut:.
+    This architecture is the default if you provide a fill-mask model architecture to SparseEncoder, so it's easier to use the shortcut:

     ::

         from sentence_transformers import SparseEncoder

         model = SparseEncoder("google-bert/bert-base-uncased")
+        # SparseEncoder(
+        #   (0): MLMTransformer({'max_seq_length': 512, 'do_lower_case': False}) with MLMTransformer model: BertForMaskedLM
+        #   (1): SpladePooling({'pooling_strategy': 'max', 'activation_function': 'relu', 'word_embedding_dimension': None})
+        # )

 .. tab:: Contrastive Sparse Representation (CSR)

+    ..
-    Contrastive Sparse Representation (CSR) models use a sequence of :class:`~sentence_transformers.models.Transformer`, :class:`~sentence_transformers.models.Pooling` and :class:`~sentence_transformers.sparse_encoder.models.CSRSparsity` modules to create sparse representations on top of an already trained encoder with Sentence Transfortmer.
+        Contrastive Sparse Representation (CSR) models usually use a sequence of :class:`~sentence_transformers.models.Transformer`, :class:`~sentence_transformers.models.Pooling` and :class:`~sentence_transformers.sparse_encoder.models.CSRSparsity` modules to create sparse representations on top of an already trained dense Sentence Transformer model.
+    Contrastive Sparse Representation (CSR) models apply a :class:`~sentence_transformers.sparse_encoder.models.CSRSparsity` module on top of a dense Sentence Transformer model, which usually consist of a :class:`~sentence_transformers.models.Transformer` followed by a :class:`~sentence_transformers.models.Pooling` module.
+You can initialize one from scratch like so:

+    ..
+        usually use a sequence of :class:`~sentence_transformers.models.Transformer`, :class:`~sentence_transformers.models.Pooling` and :class:`~sentence_transformers.sparse_encoder.models.CSRSparsity` modules to create sparse representations on top of an already trained dense Sentence Transformer model.

     .. raw:: html